xinzhou93/CS280A/content/Project1.md

 </div>
 </div>

-Then I tried some random values inside the matrix:
+Then I tried some random values and adjusted them inside the matrix:
 $$
 M_4 =
 \begin{bmatrix}